 AG_Widget class are defined as follows:

-The size_request() option queries the widget for an initial, preferred geometry, without any guarantee that the request will be satisfied.
-For example, a AG_Label(3) widget might return the expected size in pixels of the rendered label's text.
+size_request() should return an initial, preferred geometry in pixels (without any guarantee that the request will be satisfied).
+For example, an AG_Label(3), might return the expected size of a rendered text label.

 AG_WidgetSizeReq() and AG_WidgetSizeAlloc() are meant to be called only from within the size_request() and size_allocate() functions of a container widget implementation, in order to size and position the child widgets attached to the container (if you must set widget geometries explicitely, use either the AG_Fixed(3) container, or create your own container widget).

 The AG_SizeReq and AG_SizeAlloc structures are defined as follows:

 AG_WidgetSetPosition() sets the effective position of the widget relative to its parent container.
 AG_WidgetSetSize() sets the size of the widget in pixels.
 AG_WidgetSetGeometry() sets both position and size of a widget from the specified AG_Rect.
 These functions are typically only used in the context of the size_request() and size_allocate() routines of container widgets.

 AG_WidgetUpdate() requests an update of the computed coordinates and geometries of all widgets attached to the widget's current window.
 The widget may or may not be attached to a parent window (the actual update will be performed later, before rendering starts in AG_WindowDraw()).
 AG_WidgetUpdate() should be called following AG_ObjectAttach(3) or AG_ObjectDetach(3) calls made in event context, or manual modifications of the x, y, w, h fields of the AG_Widget structure.

 The AG_SetStyle() function sets the specified style attribute to the given value.
 Style attributes include: